Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 The following sections describe how to get there.

 #### 3.1 Configure metadata
 First off, configuring metadata is essential for effective use of Sigrid, not just objective setting.
-We describe it here because it's essential for objective setting.
+We describe it here because it is essential for objective setting.
 With metadata, context can be added to help set meaningful objectives for certain categories of systems.
 As an example, security requirements for a system might be stricter for systems that are public-facing than for systems that can only be accessed through an internal network.
-[This page](../organization-integration/metadata.html) explains how to do this.
+[This page](../organization-integration/metadata.html) explains how to do this in Sigrid.

 #### 3.2 Identify relevant organizational goals

 First off, this section is not about actually _creating_ organizational goals.
 It assumes organizational goals to be present in some shape or form.
-It's about identifying those goals that can be reached through software.
+It is about identifying those goals that can be reached through software.
 Typical examples of such goals include:
 - Increase revenue
 - Reduce time-to-market
 - Lower costs